imvaibhav99/DevHub-Web/README.md

-->Deployement: 1> SIgnup 2>Launch instance > add new key pair->devhub-secret.pem 4>cd important-> chmod devhub-secret.pem -> ssh secret code -> yes-> it takes us to the terminal of our machine,now we are no longer in the desktop->important.
+->Deployement: 1> Signup 2>Launch instance > add new key pair->devhub-secret.pem 4>cd important-> chmod devhub-secret.pem -> ssh secret code -> yes-> it takes us to the terminal of our machine,now we are no longer in the desktop->important.
 To exit the machine: write "exit" command.
 ->You have to reconnect to the machine using the same command if you leave the terminal for a while.

 ->Check the version installed in your project by node -v,and then download the same version in the machine: